tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 document is on the mechanisms required at the device level to address the requirements of network slicing in packet networks.

-In a Differentiated Service (Diffserv) domain {{?RFC2475}}, packets requiring the same forwarding treatment (scheduling and drop policy) are classified and marked with a Class Selector (CS) at domain ingress nodes.
-At transit nodes, the CS field inside the packet is inspected to determine the specific forwarding treatment to be applied before the packet is forwarded further.
-Similar principles are adopted by this document to realize network slicing.
+In a Diffserv (DS) domain {{?RFC2475}}, packets requiring the same forwarding treatment (scheduling and drop policy) are classified and marked with the respective Class Selector (CS) Codepoint (or the Traffic Class (TC) field for MPLS packets [RFC5462]) at the DS domain ingress nodes.
+Such packets are said to belong to a Behavior Aggregates (BA) that has a common set of behavioral characteristics or a common set of delivery requirements.
+At transit nodes, the CS is inspected to determine the specific forwarding treatment to be applied before the packet is forwarded.
+A similar approach is adopted in this document to realize network slicing.
 The solution proposed in this document does not mandate Diffserv to be enabled in the network to provide a specific forwarding treatment.

-When logical networks associated with an NRP are realized on top of a shared physical network infrastructure, it is important to steer traffic on the specific network resources partition that is allocated for the Slice-Flow Aggregate.
-In packet networks, the packets of a specific Slice-Flow Aggregate MAY be identified by one or more specific fields carried within the packet.
-An NRP ingress boundary node populates the respective field(s) in packets that are mapped to a Slice-Flow Aggregate in order to allow interior NRP nodes to identify and apply the specific Per Hop Behavior (PHB) associated with the Slice-Flow Aggregate.
-The PHB defines the scheduling treatment and, in some cases, the packet drop probability.
+When logical networks associated with an NRP are realized on top of a shared physical network infrastructure, it is important to steer traffic on the specific network resources partition that is allocated for a given Slice-Flow Aggregate.
+In packet networks, the packets of a specific Slice-Flow Aggregate may be identified by one or more specific fields carried within the packet.
+An NRP ingress boundary node (where Slice-Flow Aggregate traffic enters the NRP) populates the respective field(s) in packets that are mapped to a Slice-Flow Aggregate in order to allow interior NRP nodes to identify and apply the specific Per NRP Hop Behavior (NRP-PHB) associated with the Slice-Flow Aggregate.
+The NRP-PHB defines the scheduling treatment and, in some cases, the packet drop probability.

-If Diffserv is enabled within the network, the Slice-Flow Aggregate traffic can further carry a Diffserv CS to enable differentiation of forwarding treatments for packets within the same Slice-Flow Aggregate.
+If Diffserv is enabled within the network, the Slice-Flow Aggregate traffic can further carry a Diffserv CS to enable differentiation of forwarding treatments for packets within a Slice-Flow Aggregate.

 For example, when using MPLS as a dataplane, it is possible to identify packets belonging to the same Slice-Flow Aggregate by carrying an identifier in an MPLS Label Stack Entry (LSE).